Clover Moore

-Early life and background
+Early life and education

-Clover Margaret Collins was born in 1945 and grew up in the suburb of Gordon, on Sydney's North Shore, one of three daughters of Kathleen and Francis Collins.
+Clover Margaret Collins was born on 22 October 1945 and grew up in the suburb of Gordon, on Sydney's North Shore.

 She attended Loreto Kirribilli at Kirribilli and Elm Court Dominican Convent, Moss Vale.
 Moore matriculated to the University of Sydney, and obtained a Bachelor of Arts in 1969 and a Diploma of Education from the Sydney Teachers' College, while residing at Sancta Sophia College.

+After graduation she began work as an English and history teacher at St Ives High School and Fort Street High School, before moving to London to teach for several years.
+Moore married Peter Moore, an architect, before returning to Australia.

+Local government

-After graduation she began work as an English and History teacher at St Ives High School and Fort Street High School, before moving to London to teach for several years.
-Moore married Peter Moore, an architect, in 1972 and they had two children, Sophie and Tom.
-They returned to Australia five years later and settled in the inner-city suburb of Redfern.
-As a young mother in the Labor Party-dominated South Sydney Municipal Council, Moore became involved in a local resident action group and decided to run for Council in 1980 when she and other members of the group met, after three years of attempts, with the Mayor, Bill Hartup, regarding a local park which Hartup had demanded to have its grass replaced with asphalt (to aid street-sweepers in seeing broken glass), surrounded by barbed wire (to keep out the drunks at night), and to have its lone tree removed (a nuisance).
+As a young mother in the Labor Party-dominated South Sydney Municipal Council, Moore became involved in a local resident action group.
+She decided to run for Council in 1980, after she and other members of the group had met, after three years of attempts, with then-mayor, Bill Hartup regarding a local park.
+Hartup had demanded to have its grass replaced with asphalt (to aid street-sweepers in seeing broken glass), surrounded by barbed wire (to keep out the drunks at night), and to have its lone tree removed (a nuisance).

-Moore was elected as an Independent Alderman for the Redfern Ward of the South Sydney Municipal Council at the 20 September 1980 election.
+Moore was elected as an independent alderman for Redfern Ward on South Sydney Municipal Council at the 1980 local government elections.
 Moore was one of three independents elected to the Council that formed a de facto opposition to the 9-member Labor caucus and Mayor Hartup who controlled the council and generally made most decisions in closed caucus meetings prior to Council meetings.
 However, in December 1981, the New South Wales Government amalgamated the South Sydney Council with the City of Sydney, and Moore became a Redfern Ward Alderman of the newly formed Sydney City Council from 1 January 1982.
 Moore developed a visible profile in the community, campaigning on a variety of issues both in her position as alderman and in the broader community, particularly in her home suburb of Redfern.
 Moore was interested in the environment, conservation, and heritage preservation, being involved in the unsuccessful campaign to save the 1936 Rural Bank Building in Martin Place and describing the ALP Lord Mayor, Doug Sutherland, as the "Judas of Martin Place" for his role in approving its demolition in 1982.